-The Misuse of Drugs (Amendment) Act 2015 was introduced as emergency legislation after the Court of Appeal found that a regulation making the possession of methylethcathinone (known as 4-Mec or Snow Blow) illegal was invalid (Hogan and Court of Appeal 2015).
-As a result of the judgment, all substances controlled by means of Government orders made under Section 2(2) of the MDA, 1977 (e.g. ecstasy, benzodiazepines and new psychoactive substances (NPS) ceased to be controlled with immediate effect, and their possession ceased to be an offence.
+The Misuse of Drugs (Amendment) Act 2015 was introduced as emergency legislation after the Court of Appeal found that a regulation making the possession of methylethcathinone (known as 4-Mec or 'snow blow') illegal was invalid (Hogan and Court of Appeal 2015).
+As a result of the judgment, all substances controlled by means of Government orders made under Section 2(2) of the MDA, 1977 (e.g. ecstasy, benzodiazepines, and NPS) ceased to be controlled with immediate effect, and their possession ceased to be an offence.